dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-1.md

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>

-Deep Dives uncovers the hidden patterns of local culture in the name of design.
+Deep Dives uncovers the hidden patterns of local culture through design.
 Explore Singapore's design scene with us on <a href="https://www.facebook.com/designinsingapore/">Facebook</a> and <a href="https://www.instagram.com/designinsingapore/">Instagram</a>.